The Birds Have (Magnetic) Eyes

 Geoffrey Potjewyd | | Quick Read

 The seasonal migration of birds is fascinating – remarkable distances traveled with a mystifying ability to reach the intended destination.
 But now, an international collaboration of researchers may have identified the source of magnetoreception – the biological “compass” that guides birds through the Earth’s magnetic fields.
 When isolated and tested in the lab, the team found that the light-sensitive protein cryptochrome 4 (CRY4) from the retina of the European robin is sensitive to magnetic fields (1).
-Is this the protein responsible for holding the GPS on their seasonal relocation marathon?
+Is this protein responsible for keeping songbirds on course during their seasonal relocation marathon?
 Study author Peter Hore, Professor at Oxford University, UK, explains: “To establish whether the cryptochrome hypothesis is the correct sensory mechanism, magnetic field effects on cryptochromes need to be measured in vivo to study the magnetic orientation of cryptochrome-deficient birds and/or to measure magnetic field effects on nerve impulses generated in the retina.”

 - J Xu et al., Nature, 594, 535 (2021).
 PMID: 34163056.